 4: Have a preferred and a backup browser.

-Chrome and Firefox are the best all-around browsers for the platforms used in Penn online classes.
-Often switching between browsers can help resolve issues, so it is recommended that students have more than one up-to-date browser on their computer.
+Chrome and Firefox are the best all-around browsers for the platforms used in Penn remote classes.
+Often switching between browsers can help resolve issues, so it is recommended that you have more than one up-to-date browser on your computer.
 Safari may also work, but Internet Explorer is not recommended.

 5: Be aware of download requirements.

 Canvas is web-based and does not require any downloads.
-Adobe Connect is also web-based for students, though instructors may need to download an admin plugin.
 BlueJeans is web-based with an optional download for participants and moderators (download required for mobile participants only).
 Downloads are sometimes an issue if you are using a work or shared computer to access course tools, so you may need to involve your local IT professional in the setup process.